Arc Holdings: 21st century

-In the 2000s, the Verrerie Cristallerie d’Arques changed its name, becoming Arc International, and its international locations grew in number: one production facility was created in Nanjing in China in 2003, another being acquired in 2004 in the emirate of Ras al Khaimah, and a third in Gous-Khroustalny in Russia in 2011.
+In the 2000s, the Verrerie Cristallerie d’Arques changed its name, becoming Arc International, and its international locations grew in number: one production facility was created in Nanjing in China in 2003, another was acquired in 2004 in the emirate of Ras al Khaimah, and a third in Gous-Khroustalny in Russia in 2011.

 This international development coincided with the difficulties faced by the group from the beginning of the 2000s.
 In 2004, losses exceeded €100 million.
-An initial employment protection plan let to almost 3,000 voluntary departures from the historic Arques site between 2004 and 2008.
+An initial employment protection plan led to almost 3,000 voluntary departures from the historic Arques site between 2004 and 2008.
 Two other voluntary departure plans were carried out in the following years and at the end of December 2012, the workforce at the site had halved from its number in 2004, decreasing from 12,000 employees to 6,000.

 In 2014, the group was in need of money and sold its subsidiary which produces Pyrex products, Arc International Cookware (AIC) to the American investment fund Aurora Capital Group, and looked for new shareholders.
 On 29 August 2014, HIG Capital France and Arc International announced they had signed an agreement for the acquisition of the majority of Arc International's capital by HIG.
 This project would not be successful.

 On 27 January 2015, following new economic difficulties, an employment protection plan was presented to the unions.
 This plan expected just under 200 redundancies.

 On 16 March 2015, the Boulogne-sur-Mer commercial tribunal approved the takeover of Arc International presented by the American company Peaked Hill Partners (PHP) following agreement between the historical shareholders, the banks, the state and the investors.
 Creditors agreed to reduce the group's debt, which had risen to 280 million euros, to 62 million euros.
 The buyers were to pay 58 million euros to recapitalize the company in exchange for a new employment protection plan which, following negotiations with the unions, led to 195 redundancies and the creation of 233 new jobs at the historic Arques site.

 This recapitalization allowed for the group's financial situation to be remedied.

 In 2019, after two years of research, Arc created two new types of glass: culinary opal and colored opal, which allowed for the sale of collections of through-colored opal glass.

 In early February 2021, the leadership of Arc announced the hiring of 225 on open-ended (CDI) contracts as a result of the partial operations agreement signed at the end of 2020.

-Research & Development
+Research and development

 More than 100 people, including several dozen engineers, work on multiple projects from basic research to product development and the development of new processes.

 Alongside the R&D teams, the Marketing teams participate in the development of new products or new lines of research according to the Corporate Social Responsibility (CSR) strategy set out by the Group's management.